vivek1833/Notes-DSA/Java/Microservices.md

 ---

-### 4. **API Gateway for Internal Communication Security**
+### <ins>4.
+API Gateway for Internal Communication Security</ins>

-If you don't want to use a service mesh or mTLS directly, you can also secure internal communication through the **API Gateway** (e.g., Spring Cloud Gateway).
+- If you don't want to use a service mesh or mTLS directly, you can also secure internal communication through the **API Gateway** (e.g., Spring Cloud Gateway).

 - The API Gateway can authenticate inter-service calls using **JWT** or **OAuth 2.0**, just as it does for external traffic.
 - You can configure the gateway to validate tokens and enforce security policies for internal requests.